lateef-taiwo/Crudddur-app/journal/week1.md

 ![user](./assets/Week-1/docker%20chown.png)

-* Now, I can pull or run docker commands without root privilege.
+* Now, I can pull or run docker commands in a non-root user mode, this is a security best practice for containers.

     docker images